rabi-siddique/js-interview-questions/readme.md

 If the variable is not found in global scope, a `Reference Error` is thrown, if we are in `strict mode`.
 However, in `non-strict mode`, the variable is created in the global scope.

+About the errors, the `Reference Error` is related to scopes.
+If scope resolution fails for a variable, we will encounter this error.
+On the other hand, with `Type Error`, scope resolution was successful.
+But we are trying to perform some illegal operation on the result of scope resolution.
+For example, invoking a primitive as a function, trying to reference a property on an `undefined` or `null` value.

 ## What are Scopes in JavaScript?

 Scopes are sections of our code where a variable is defined and can be accessed.